 The ‘Fastest’ mode pushes the pixels to transition from one color to another too aggressively, causing pixel overshoot or inverse ghosting.

-The ‘Normal’ mode, on the other hand, effectively prevents ghosting behind fast-moving objects, without adding any overshoot, which results in a buttery-smooth performance in fast-paced games.
+The ‘Fast’ mode, on the other hand, effectively prevents ghosting behind fast-moving objects, without adding any overshoot, which results in a buttery-smooth performance in fast-paced games.

 At lower refresh rates, or if you’re using variable refresh rate (VRR) at low frame rates, you should dial back the overdrive setting to ‘Normal’ in order to prevent overshoot.